Livin' on the Edge: Reception

 "Livin' on the Edge" met with dismissive reactions from music critics.
 Reviewing Get a Grip for Rolling Stone, Mark Coleman cited "Livin' on the Edge" as an example of the album "playing it safe according to strict late-Eighties directives", and added that it "ascends into a soaring, Bon Jovi-esque power chorale; only the gritty guitars on the bridge keep the damn thing grounded."
 David Browne of Entertainment Weekly also found the song was uncomfortably derivative of Bon Jovi, remarking that it "might have worked better if it didn’t sound like Bon Jovi trying hard to sound like Aerosmith."
 Both Browne and Allmusic's Stephen Thomas Erlewine described the song's lyrics as a halfhearted, ineffectual attempt at social commentary.

-The song won a Grammy Award for Best Rock Performance By A Duo Or Group With Vocal for the year 1993.
+The song won a Grammy Award for Best Rock Performance by a Duo or Group with Vocal for the year 1993.
 The video for the song earned the band a Viewer's Choice award at the 1993 MTV Video Music Awards.
 The video was also voted "Best Video" by Metal Edge readers in the magazine's 1993 Readers' Choice Awards.

 Live performances

 "Livin' on the Edge" has been a staple at Aerosmith concerts ever since its release.
 During the Get a Grip Tour, the band performed a portion of "She Cried" (a song recorded by Jay and the Americans, among other artists) as the intro to "Livin' on the Edge".
 Performances often involved Tyler screaming "There ain't no life nowhere" (from the song "I Don't Live Today" by The Jimi Hendrix Experience) and then breathing heavily over a bright light during the brief interlude.
 "Livin' on the Edge" was performed at the 1993 MTV Video Music Awards, the 36th Grammy Awards, and at Woodstock '94.
-Additionally, the band performed the song as part of its set at the United We Stand benefit concert, held in Washington, D.C. shortly after the September 11 terrorist attacks.
+Additionally, the band performed the song as part of its set at the United We Stand benefit concert, held in Washington, D.C. shortly after the September 11 attacks.